 - C-6 Curb outside of Financial Aid Office entrance

-- S-23 Corner of lot near accessible spaces next to former Student Health Clinic
+- S-23 Corner of the lot near accessible spaces next to the Student Health Clinic

 - S-7 Curb on 13th St.